Aiven-Open/klaw-docs/blog/2023/09/schema-management-disaster-recovery-in-klaw.md

 from them.
 When there are structural changes to the data, it is important to establish an understanding between the producers and consumers to ensure that events are processed successfully.

-The below image depicts the communication between Schema Registry, Apache Kafka, Producers and Consumers.
+The below image depicts the communication between Schema Registry, Apache Kafka, Producers, and Consumers.

 ![image](../../../static/images/blogimages/SchemaRegistryFlow.png)